 Missouri police charge man with 2 counts first-degree murder after officer, court employee shot

-A man was charged Friday with two counts of first-degree murder for the killing of a court employee who tried to serve an eviction notice at a home in Independence, Missouri, and an officer who responded, prosecutors said.
+A Kansas City-area man whose home was sold as he struggled to pay delinquent taxes killed a court employee who tried to serve an eviction notice and a police officer who responded, authorities said Friday in announcing charges.

 Jackson County Presiding Judge Jalilah Otto said that because Mack was an employee of the court, the case will be moved to another county.
 The Missouri Supreme Court will decide where it moves to.
 Mack, who was in his early 40s, had worked for Jackson County for over a decade.

 Bond in the case is set at $2 million.
-Jackson County Prosecuting Attorney Jean Peters Baker said Acree remains hospitalized and will be moved to the jail as soon as he is able.
+Baker said Acree, who sustained minor injuries, remains hospitalized and will be moved to the jail as soon as he is able.

-No attorney is listed for Acree in online court records and a message left with a possible relative of Acree’s was not immediately returned to The Associated Press.
-The attorney who represented Acree in the second protection from abuse case has since died, and his firm didn’t immediately return a phone message from the AP seeking comment.
-Nor did the attorney for the person who sought the order.
+No attorney is listed for Acree in online court records and messages that The Associated Press left with possible relatives of Acree’s were not immediately returned.

 On Feb.
 23, a “Notice to Vacate” sign was posted at the property, according to the probable cause affidavit.
 It stemmed from court actions that began one year earlier.
 Acree “didn’t have any right to be there,” Baker said.

-On Thursday, Mack and another process service arrived at the address to physically evict Acree.
+On Thursday, Mack and another process server arrived at the address to physically evict Acree.
 Both of the process servers removed a padlock from the gated drive, the statement said.

 The two process servers then approached the front of the home, where they knocked and announced their presence.
 No one answered, so the property maintenance contractor drilled out the lock on the front door, the statement said.
 They then entered the home and were fired upon.
 Mack was struck and fell to the floor just inside the front door, court records said.